sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 * Importing lots of data into Umbraco content nodes that could be stored in a custom database table (i.e. it's not going to be edited).
 In some cases this might be ok but many times we've seen bulk imports occur on an hourly/daily schedule which is generally unnecessary.

+KEEP - but would need updating for Components
+UPDATE EXAMPLES FOR V8
 ## Processing during startup

 Umbraco allows you to run some initialization code during startup by using `ApplicationEventHandler`, however great